Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 22

-Now when you run the app (yarn run dev), you'll see your local video in a floating video element and the video from your other browser tab.
+Now when we run the app (yarn run dev), we'll see our local video in a floating video element and the video from our other browser tab.

-The final result should look somewhat like this:
+The final result should look somewhat like this (the person on screen might differ):

 tsx